-Accommodations: The College of Education Accommodations Policy Statement: Students who need accommodations are asked to arrange a meeting during office hours the first week of classes, or as soon as possible if accommodations are needed immediately.
+Accommodations: Students who need accommodations are asked to arrange a meeting during office hours the first week of classes, or as soon as possible if accommodations are needed immediately.
 If you have a conflict with my office hours, an alternative time can be arranged.
 To set up this meeting, please contact me by e-mail.
 Bring a copy of your Accommodation Memo and an Instructor Verification Form to the meeting.
-If you do not have an Accommodation Memo but need accommodations, make an appointment with the Program for Students with Disabilities at 1244 Haley Center, 844-2096 (V/TT).
-EDMD 3300 Accommodations Policy Statement: It is the policy of the University and the instructors to make reasonable accommodations for qualified individuals with disabilities.
-If you are a person with a disability and desire accommodations to complete course requirements, you may request disability accommodations.
-Please contact the Students With Disabilities Office (844-2096).
-After initial arrangements are made with that office, contact your professor &/or instructor.
+If you do not have an Accommodation Memo but need accommodations, make an appointment with the Accessibility Office at 1244 Haley Center, 844-2096 (V/TT).